1976 Trivia, Facts & History

 'Bear', a novel about "a lonely librarian in northern Ontario who enters into a sexual relationship with a bear" won the Canadian Governor General's Literary Award.

 The Trix Rabbit was finally allowed to eat a bowl of Trix Cereal as a result of the 1976 "Let The Rabbit Eat Trix" contest.
 He had them again in 1980. #sillyrabbit

 The Ebola virus is named after a nearby river Ebola where the first victim was identified in 1976.

 There were no red M&Ms from 1976 until 1986.

-The mummified body of Elmer Mccurdy was found in a funhouse in California.
-Mccurdy had died in a shootout in 1911 and his body had been used ever since as a sideshow attraction.
-His discoverers only realised it was a human body when his arm broke off, revealing bone and muscle.
+During filming of an episode of the Six Million Dollar Man, the crew discovered the mummified corpse of Elmer McCurdy, an Oklahoma outlaw being used used as fun-house prop Mccurdy had died in a shootout in 1911 and his body had been used ever since as a sideshow attraction.
+His discoverers only realized it was a human body when his arm broke off, revealing bone and muscle.